Brink's-Mat robbery: Robbery

 The Brink's-Mat robbery happened at 06:40 on 26 November 1983 when six robbers broke into the Brink's-Mat warehouse, Unit 7 of the Heathrow International Trading Estate near Heathrow Airport in West London, England.
-It was described as "the crime of the century".

 The gang gained entry to the warehouse from security guard Anthony Black, who was complicit in the robbery.
 Once inside, they poured petrol over the staff and threatened them with a lit match if they did not reveal the combination numbers of the vault.
 The robbers thought that they were going to steal around £1 million worth of Spanish pesetas, but they also found three tonnes (96,000 troy oz) of pure gold bullion outside the main vault in 6,800 bars.
 The gold had been stored at the warehouse overnight before being due to be transferred to Hong Kong the next day.
-In addition, they stole platinum, 1,000 carats of diamonds and $250,000 of traveller's cheques.
+In addition, they stole platinum, 1,000 carats of diamonds and US$250,000 of traveller's cheques.
 The total value of their haul was £26 million (equivalent to £290 million in 2025).

 Arrests

 Two days after the robbery, a couple saw a white-hot crucible operating in a garden hut at a neighbour's property near Bath, Somerset.
 Suspecting it to be linked to the bullion robbery, they immediately informed the police.
 The police arrived and were shown the hut, but they said it was just beyond their jurisdiction and stated that they would pass the information on to the police responsible for that area.
 The couple were never asked to give a statement to police nor give evidence in court.
 No explanation has been given for the police's failure to follow up immediately on the tip-off.

 Police soon identified that Black's sister was living with Brian Robinson, who appeared in Flying Squad intelligence files.
-Black confessed in December 1983 to aiding and abetting the raiders, providing them with impressions of the key to the main door, and giving them details of security measures and became an informer.
+Black confessed in December 1983 to aiding and abetting the raiders, providing them with impressions of the key to the main door, and giving them details of security measures.
 He identified his brother-in-law, Brian Robinson, as one of the robbers.
 Ten days after the robbery, Robinson and Micky McAvoy were arrested.
-Anthony Black was also arrested for the robbery but was later acquitted.
+Anthony Black was also arrested.

 In January 1985, the premises in Bath were raided and the furnace was found but the occupier, John Palmer, a jeweller and bullion dealer, was on holiday in Tenerife.
 His former partners Garth Chappell and Terrence Patch were arrested.
 The sudden movement of £13 million through Bristol area branches of Barclays Bank allegedly came to the notice of the Bank of England, which informed the police although the Bank of England denied this.

 McAvoy had entrusted part of his share to associates Brian Perry and George Francis.
 Perry recruited Kenneth Noye, who was an expert in his field, to dispose of the gold.
 Noye melted down the bullion and recast it for sale, mixing in copper coins to disguise the source.